Andreaytm/spectrum/README.md

 ## Credits
 - [Django Contact Form Tutorial: William S Vincent](https://wsvincent.com/django-contact-form/) the contact form which was adapted for this project.
-- Andreas Grapentin and David on [Stack Overflow](https://stackoverflow.com/questions/5805059/how-do-i-make-a-placeholder-for-a-select-box) support on select box options.
+- Andreas Grapentin and David on [Stack Overflow](https://stackoverflow.com/questions/5805059/how-do-i-make-a-placeholder-for-a-select-box) support on select box placeholder options.
 - Stars in review taken from post on [Stack Overflow](https://stackoverflow.com/questions/1987524/turn-a-number-into-star-rating-display-using-jquery-and-css/1987545).

 ## Content